bsccf/Uni-notes/Thermofluids/14U Introduction to heat cycles/heat cycles in a PV diagram.md

 - Anticlockwise is a [[heat engines and heat pumps|heat pump]]

 ### Important notes
-These are useful since they apply to all cycles and can allow us to simplify the working for finding the
+These are useful since they apply to all cycles and can allow us to simplify the working for finding the overall output of the machine:
-- The initial and final points are the same hence the
+- The initial and final points are the same hence the cycle [[internal energy]] is zero, hence: $\Sigma Q - \Sigma W = 0$ or $\Sigma Q = \Sigma W$
+ - We also know that for [[p-v diagrams]] the inside the shape is work done and for [[TS diagram|T-S diagrams]] the area inside the shape is net heat transfer, hence the area